Diary

 My First Thanksgiving: The Outcome

 Yesterday we celebrated Thanksgiving.
-This was the first Thanksgiving of my life and I wanted to commemorate the experience with a very special two-part post.
+This was the first Thanksgiving of my life, and I wanted to commemorate the experience with a very special two-part post.
 On Sunday I wrote about our preparations for the big event.
 Today I want to share how I celebrated my very first Thanksgiving.

 The morning began like any other.
-I woke up in my crib and mommy arrived to change my diaper and bring me downstairs.
-Mommy put me in my high chair and I had my usual breakfast.
+I woke up in my crib, and Mommy arrived to change my diaper and bring me downstairs.
+Mommy put me in my high chair, and I had my usual breakfast.
 It didn’t seem like anything special was going on.
 I was starting to think that Thanksgiving wasn’t going to happen after all.

 When I was done with breakfast, Mommy brought me into the kitchen and said we were going to begin the preparations for our Thanksgiving feast.
-That’s when the much discussed and highly anticipated turkey came out of the fridge.
+That’s when the much-discussed and highly anticipated turkey came out of the fridge.
 Finally, Thanksgiving was starting to happen.

-I helped mommy make the stuffing by taste testing the apples which made up the bulk of it.
-Then I supervised while mommy rubbed oil and spices on the turkey and filled the inside with the stuffing we made.
-The turkey got placed in a large roasting pan and then the whole thing went into the oven.
+I helped Mommy make the stuffing by taste-testing the apples, which made up the bulk of it.
+Then I supervised while Mommy rubbed oil and spices on the turkey and filled the inside with the stuffing we made.
+The turkey got placed in a large roasting pan, and then the whole thing went into the oven.
 I didn’t see the turkey again until dinner.
 This Thanksgiving thing is easy!

 By Vlad Litvinov from Toronto (Fall colours Uploaded by Skeezix1000) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons